-If your Yocto system is already running, you can update the firmware with a software update package (SWU).
+If your Digi Embedded Yocto system is already running, you can update the firmware with a software update package (SWU).

 A software update package with the new firmware.

-Follow these steps to update your system from the command line using an already generated package:
+Follow these steps to update your system from the command line:

-Use the update-firmware command to trigger the firmware update process via the recovery boot mode:
+Run the update-firmware command, passing the path to the SWU file as parameter.
+This triggers the firmware update process via the recovery boot mode:

 You can configure the reboot timeout (10s by default) with option -T of the update-firmware command.